Rob Johnson (baseball)

-Robert James Johnson (born July 22, 1982) is an American former Major League Baseball catcher and pitcher who played for the Seattle Mariners, San Diego Padres, New York Mets, and St. Louis Cardinals from 2007 to 2013.
+Robert James Johnson (born July 22, 1982) is an American former professional baseball catcher and pitcher.
+He played in Major League Baseball (MLB) for the Seattle Mariners, San Diego Padres, New York Mets, and St. Louis Cardinals from 2007 to 2013.

 Amateur career

 Johnson attended Saddleback College, Mission Viejo, California, and was named MVP of the Orange Empire League in 2003.
 In 2003, he attended the University of Houston for one season.
 In the summer of 2003, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
 He was drafted by the Seattle Mariners in 4th round (123rd overall) of the 2004 Major League Baseball Draft.

 Professional career

 Seattle Mariners

 Following a breakout 2005 season, Seattle Mariners General Manager Bill Bavasi promoted Johnson to the Triple-A level Tacoma Rainiers at the start of the 2006.
 After the free agent signing of Japanese baseball star catcher Kenji Johjima and the selection of USC slugging catcher Jeff Clement, Johnson moved down the Mariners organizational depth chart.
 In 2007, he was named the Tacoma Rainiers team captain.

-Johnson made his Major League Debut on September 4, 2007, and played sparingly for the rest of the campaign with the Mariners.
-He had 1 hit (his first in MLB) in 3 at-bats for a batting average of .333, he also stole a base during his callup, during which he appeared in 6 games.
+Johnson made his MLB debut on September 4, 2007, and played sparingly for the rest of the campaign with the Mariners.
+He had 1 hit (his first in MLB) in 3 at-bats and also stole a base during his callup, during which he appeared in 6 games.

 Johnson was recalled to Seattle for the final month of the 2008 season when the rosters expanded from 25 to 40 for the month of September during which he hit his first major league home run, a two-run blast off of Jerry Blevins of the Oakland Athletics in a game on September 27 at Safeco Field.
 He played in the Arizona Fall League after the season.

-Going into 2009 spring training it was thought that catcher Jeff Clement would be the back-up catcher and designated hitter on the opening day roster.
+Going into 2009 spring training, it was thought that catcher Jeff Clement would be the back-up catcher and designated hitter on the opening day roster.
 However, with the signing of the left-handed hitting Ken Griffey Jr., Clement would have little playing time at the designated hitter position.
 This left the door open for Johnson on the opening day roster.